alecmuffett/onion-dv-certificate-proposal/draft-muffett-same-origin-onion-certificates.md

-docName = "apparently it demands a doc name but does not use it" ipr ="trust200902" area = "Internet" workgroup = "Network Working Group" keyword = ["tor", "onion", "tls", "ssl"]
+docName = "apparently it demands a doc name but does not use it" ipr ="trust200902" area = "Internet" workgroup = "Transport Layer Security" keyword = ["tor", "onion", "tls", "ssl"]

 [seriesInfo]